RED LIGHT CAMERAS

 2011: New Contract

 On Apr.
-18, 2011 the city council heard public comments from four San Leandro residents who questioned the use of the cameras and none who supported the cameras (see Staff Report and Minutes, above), then voted 4 - 3 (ayes: Prola, Starosciak, Reed, Souza) to accept a new 8-year contact under which the City will pay $5200 monthly rent per camera for five of the six existing cameras.
+18, 2011 the city council heard public comments from four San Leandro residents who questioned the use of the cameras and none who supported the cameras (see Staff Report and Minutes, above), then voted 4 - 3 (ayes: Prola, Starosciak, Reed, Souza; nays: Cassidy, Cutter, Gregory) to accept a new 8-year contact under which the City will pay $5200 monthly rent per camera for five of the six existing cameras.
 One camera is to be removed.
-Cost neutrality was replaced by "financial feasibility" - see Section 7.2 of the new contract.
+Cost neutrality was replaced by "financial feasibility," but there can be no review of those numbers until June 2015 - see Section 7.2 of the new contract.

 They did not need to pay $5200 rent for the existing cameras.
 Nor did they need to agree to an eight-year term in order to get a good price.
-A number of California cities have renewed at around $3000 per month per existing camera, with much shorter terms.
-For example, Oceanside's five-year contract (available on the Oceanside Documents page) sets a $3052 rent for its four original cameras, and Hawthorne's three-year contract (available on the Hawthorne Documents page) sets a $2800 rent for its seven original cameras.
-If San Leandro had negotiated, or put the contract out to bid, it could have saved $2200 per month per camera, or $1,056,000 over the eight years of the contract.
+As of early 2011 the market was soft and a number of California cities had renewed at around $3000 per month per existing camera, with much shorter terms.
+For example, Oceanside's five-year contract (available on the Oceanside Documents page) set a $3052 rent for its four original cameras, and Hawthorne's three-year contract (available on the Hawthorne Documents page) set a $2800 rent for its seven original cameras.
+(See FAQ # 17 for more examples of low rents.)
+If San Leandro had negotiated, or put the contract out to bid, it could have saved $2200 per month per camera, or $1,056,000 of rent over the eight years of the new contract - enough money to buy and equip twenty one patrol cars.

-There is another problem with the contract.
-It contains no escape clause should a future city council wish to terminate the contract, or if the voters terminate the contract via initiative.
-A complete contract will include a formula by which the cost of such a "for convenience" termination is to be calculated.
+There is another problem with the new contract.
+It contains no escape clause (Termination for Convenience) should a future city council wish to terminate the contract, or if the voters terminate the contract via initiative.
+A complete contract will include a formula by which the cost of such a "Termination for Convenience" is to be calculated.
 For an example of such a formula, see Section 6.2 in Victorville's original contract (available on the Victorville Documents page).

 San Leandro Docs Set # 4